 If you are looking for an audio interface as a centerpiece in your home studio, this product from Focusrite is just the right one for you.

-Focusrite Scarlett 18i20 has 18 total number of inputs and 20 outputs, in which you can record multiple instruments, synths, vocals, and keyboard straight to your computer.
+Focusrite Scarlett 18i20 has 18 total inputs and 20 outputs, in which you can record multiple instruments, synths, vocals, and a keyboard straight to your computer.